jupiter-project/metis/TECHNICALS.md

 One important concept for data recording in the blockchain is that an address needs to be created for each data model that needs to be recorded.
 For example, a specific user address will be used to record User information, another one for payout information, and so on and on.
 Gravity records data by sending a JSON object from the model address to the address of the user the data belongs to.
 This JSON object is encrypted twice first using an encryption method set by the gravity app (more on ’Model files’ and Required environmental variables’ sections), and then by the blockchain itself.
 As an app developer,  you will need to assign your app a Jupiter account address.
 This address will act as the main database of your app and will store the address/passphrase/public key information of the tables holding data of your models.
 More on this can be found in the ‘Gravity Commands’ section.

-The _model.js file
+The _model.mjs file
-The _model.js file is the main file responsible validating, sending, retrieving, processing, and updating data from the blockchain.
+The _model.mjs file is the main file responsible validating, sending, retrieving, processing, and updating data from the blockchain.
 Each new model file that is created is or should be an extension of the above file.
-Below is a partial screenshot of the _model.js file as of the writing of this guide:
+Below is a partial screenshot of the _model.mjs file as of the writing of this guide: